rentpath/clj-dotenv/README.md

     S3_BUCKET: yamlstyleforyours3bucket
     SECRET_KEY: thisisalsoanokaysecret

-Your application only needs to call dotenv.core/load-env once
+Your application only needs to call dotenv! once

 Whenever your application loads, these variables will be available in the JVM System Properties.

     (System/getProperty "S3_BUCKET")

-The dotenv library is intended to be used with the [org.clojars.jackmorrill/environs "0.1.0"] library.
+The dotenv library is intended to be used with the [com.rentpath/environs "1.0.1"] library.

-    (:require [environs.core :as environs])
+    (:require [com.rentpath.environs.core :as environs])

-    (environs/get-env "S3_BUCKET")
+    (Env "S3_BUCKET")